jsk-ros-pkg/jsk_3rdparty/m5stack_ros/README.md

       sudo rfcomm bind 1 <Bluetooth MAC Address of M5Stack>
       ```

-      - Bluetooth MAC Address is printed on Arduino IDE Serial Monitor when M5Stack is started.
+      - Bluetooth MAC Address is printed on Arduino IDE Serial Monitor when M5Stack is started (Line feed code:only LF, baudrate: 115200bps).

       - If you use the same device repeatedly, I recommend you to add these commands to init daemon like upstart or systemd.